YouFoundKyle/MediaCenter/README.md

 ## Acknowledgments

-This was initially adapted from [Kyle Harding](https://klutchell.dev) and his [MediaServer](https://github.com/klutchell/mediaserver.git) repo.
 I didn't create any of these docker images myself, so credit goes to the maintainers, and the original software creators.